OPEN SOURCE FESTIVAL ARTIST RESIDENCY

 saturday 11th of june 2016 20h

-the concert made a festive ending to my time in düsseldorf. everything i prepared for the evening worked well, even pushing and twisting the tiny buttons of my new kork rhythm machine with my nervous fingers. having tim fehske with me for visualising the place made it complete: electronic music and live visuals are twin art-forms, one can be told without the other but once you experience them together you’ll see them as a whole.
+the concert made a festive ending to my time in düsseldorf. everything i prepared for the evening worked well, even twisting the tiny buttons of my new kork rhythm machine with nervous fingers. having tim fehske with me for visualising the place made it complete: electronic music and live visuals are twin art-forms, one can be told without the other but once you experience them together you’ll see them as a whole.